Blog

 Technology like these and the white cane have allowed the blind and visually impaired to fully participate in society.
 Unfortunately, however, an estimated 80% of the blind and visually impaired are unemployed or underemployed (US Bureau of Labor Statistics) in large part due to a lack of understanding on how BVI can perform the essential functions of a job productively.
 In observance of the day, take the time to educate someone or to gain some education from a BVI.
 Ask a colleague or friend what technology they use to get the job done.
 Or, instead of shushing a child asking about the white cane or guide dog that just went by, feed that curiosity with information.
 It makes the world a more inclusive place when we can take the time to learn about one another.

-About Blind Institute of Technology
+Mike Hess, Founder, Blind Institute of Technology